zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 :::note
 There is a limitation with respect to ACF2 systems.
-If you would like to offer feedback using client certificate authentication, please create an issue against the api-layer repository.
+If you would like to offer feedback using client certificate authentication, please create an issue in the Zowe [api-layer repository](https://github.com/zowe/api-layer).
 :::

-When providing credentials with a client certificate on the same login request, the credentials take precedence and the client certificate is ignored.
+When providing credentials during a login request with a client certificate on the same login request, the credentials take precedence and the client certificate is ignored.

 ## How the Gateway resolves authentication